KOW4L4/SE-TEST/docs/manuals/DeveloperManual.md

 2. Modify or add tests in `tests/` to describe the desired behaviour.
 3. Implement changes in `src/model` and/or `src/cli` following the separation‑of‑concerns guidelines.
 4. Run `python -m unittest discover -s tests` and, if available, coverage.
-5. Update relevant documentation (`docs/DesignDocument,` `docs/RequirementsCoverage `and the manuals) if behaviour or commands changed.
+5. Update relevant documentation in `docs/` (such as the design document, SRS, requirements coverage, or manuals) if behaviour or commands change.
+If some of these files are later removed, ensure any new documentation you add clearly reflects the current code.
 6. Submit the branch for review or integration.

 This completes the developer‑oriented overview needed to build, run, debug, and extend the Jungle CLI on Windows with Python 3.12.